16 Top Philadelphia Landmarks to Visit

 Entrance to the Eastern State hospital wing

-Eastern State Penitentiary is one of the most unique historic sites in Philadelphia.
+Eastern State Penitentiary is one of the most unique sites in the city.
 Now a preserved ruin, it housed thousands of inmates in its 140-year history.

-Twenty years without maintenance led to crumbling walls, fractured concrete, and cellblocks that are open to the elements.
+Twenty years without maintenance led to crumbling walls, split concrete, and cellblocks that are open to the elements.
 In that ruined state, the penitentiary has since become a museum with exhibits that tell the history of the building and stories of many former prisoners.
+It’s a fascinating–and sometimes unsettling–place to explore, especially if you find yourself alone in a cell or wing.

 Historic Rittenhouse Town